FACTBOX-Political risks to watch in Angola

 ECONOMIC GROWTH, DIVERSIFICATION

-in 2012 and is expected to lead to growth of 7.1 percent this
+10 percent last year and is expected to lead to an expansion of

 What to watch: